quaquel/EMAworkbench/docs/source/tutorial.rst

 =======================

-In order to perform EMA on an Excel model, one can use the :class:`~excel.ExcelModelStructureInterface`.
-This base class makes uses of naming cells in Excell to refer to them directly.
-That is, we can assume that the names of the uncertainties correspond to named cells in Excell, and similarly, that the names of the outcomes correspond to named cells or ranges of cells in Excel.
-When using this class, make sure that the decimal seperator and thousands seperator are set correctly in Excel.
+In order to perform EMA on an Excel model, one can use the :class:`~excel.ExcelModel`.
+This base class makes uses of naming cells in Excel to refer to them directly.
+That is, we can assume that the names of the uncertainties correspond to named cells in Excel, and similarly, that the names of the outcomes correspond to named cells or ranges of cells in Excel.
+When using this class, make sure that the decimal separator and thousands separator are set correctly in Excel.
 This can be checked via file > options > advanced.
-These seperators should follow the `anglo saxon convention <http://en.wikipedia.org/wiki/Decimal_mark>`_.
+These separators should follow the `anglo saxon convention <http://en.wikipedia.org/wiki/Decimal_mark>`_.

 .. literalinclude:: ../../examples/excel_example.py
    :linenos:

 The example is relatively straight forward.
-We instantiate an excel model, we specify the uncerainties and the outcomes.
+We instantiate an excel model, we specify the uncertainties and the outcomes.
 We also need to specify the sheet in excel on which the model resides.
 Next we can call :func:`perform_experiments`.